 - 1 teaspoon vanilla

-If using a flax egg, place ingredients in small bowl and set aside for about 10 minutes to set.
-This is optional.
-I have made pancakes many times without the need for an egg replacement but you can think of it as added nutrition as flax meal is very good for you!
+Flax egg (optional): If using a flax egg, place ingredients in small bowl and set aside for about 10 minutes to set.
+I have made pancakes many times without the need for an egg replacement, but you can think of it as added nutrition as flax meal is very good for you!

 If you don’t care for whole oats in your pancakes (like my daughter), you can process them to be a finer consistency or use the quick oats since they are a bit smaller.